disarm-platform/docs/api-docs/creating-and-deploying-functions/creating_in_R.md

 ## Getting data in/out of your function
-When working in R, you can use a range of possibile data formats and classes, including vectors, data frames, sf objects etc. etc. With deployed functions, you are much more restricted.
+When working in R, you can use a range of possible data formats and classes, including vectors, data frames, `sf` objects etc. etc. With deployed functions, you are much more restricted.
 OpenFaas uses something called *standard in* and *standard out*.
 This essentially means a continuous string of values/characters.
 Fortunately, JSON can be streamed as standard in/out.
 If you are not familiar with JSON, it is essentially a text format, which can contain some structure.

 For example, let's imagine you are writing a function which allows the user to pass in a vector of values in meters and get back the elevation in feet.
 The user would therefore have to pass in a JSON object with these values and would receive back a JSON object with the answers.
 You might therefore specify that the user pass in a JSON object with the field `meters` containing the values they want to convert.
 An example JSON might look like this: